Holistic Health Talk

 1. It is used compulsively by the user

-2. It stimulates what is called the reward pathway in the same manner as harder drugs
+2. It stimulates neurotransmitters in the brain in the same manner as harder drugs

 3. It results in building tolerance